What is Minimal Art?

 12. Robert Grosvenor

 Robert Grosvenor was born in 1937 in New York City, the United States of America.
 Grosvenor’s early work from the 60s consisted of large triplex shapes mounted on the ceiling or the wall at a certain height.
 In doing so, Grosvenor shows his interest and ongoing examination of gravity, dynamics, and the spatial dialogue between the artwork, the space, and the viewer.
+Later on, his work would often consist of monumental installations or sculptures which the audience must navigate.
+He insists his works need to be approached as ideas that take place or operate, between the floor and the ceiling of the space.

 Robert Grosvenor, Steel Pipe, 1975.
 Steel pipe, rubberized undercoating – variable dimensions.
 Collection Jean-Paul Najar Foundation.